Find Schools

 The states with the most job growth for Cutting & Slicing Machine Operator are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Delaware, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-How Much Does a Cutting & Slicing Machine Operator Make?
+Cutting & Slicing Machine Operator Salary

-The typical yearly salary for Cutting and Slicing Machine Setters, Operators, and Tenders is somewhere between $23,570 and $50,250.
+Cutting and Slicing Machine Setters, Operators, and Tenders make between $23,570 and $50,250 a year.

 undefined